Ethical fashion also includes sustainable underwear - whether elegant and simple or sexy and playful, here are the most beautiful brands

 Hanky Panky makes recycling sexy and easy.
 Where other organizations say no to underwear donations, Hanky Panky calls YES with her Lingeriecycle® program.
 This is how the brand makes the recycling of bras and panties possible.
 In addition, they use fibre-to-fibre technology for upcycling and avoid harmful substances in their fabrics.

-Highlight: Fresh colors with recycling concept
+Highlights: Fresh colors with recycling concept

 Source & Copyright by Hanky Panky